kezza2k7/estopiadevelopments/Packages.md

 The base price is £5 per month for 1 user

-Each Addional User is £2 per month and 4k is a extra £2 per month per user
+Each Addional User is £2.50 per month

 With this you also get:
 - 10 Movie Suggestions ( Per month )